benhall847/movie-explorer/README.md

 ![](SpaceGif.gif)

 ## About Movie Explorer
 Movie Explorer is a website used to search and discover movies.
-It uses API calls to two movie databases (TheMovieDataBase <br />
-& OMDB ) to fetch up-to-date movie information.
+It uses API calls to two movie databases (TheMovieDataBase & OMDB ) to fetch up-to-date movie information.
 Users can search for movies via search input in addition to filters.  <br />
 Movie search results include poster art in addition to a movie trailer, description, ratings, and cast information  <br />